The PSAC Scholarship Program offers the following 17 scholarships

 The PSAC reserves the right to withhold the granting of an award if no applicant is deemed to possess the necessary requirements, or for other valid reasons.
 The PSAC Scholarship Committee may award a PSAC Regional Scholarship outside of a particular region if no applicants from that region are deemed to possess the necessary requirements or there were no completed applications received from that region.
 All submissions become the property of the PSAC.

 Regional Scholarship outside of a particular region if no applicants from that region are deemed to possess the necessary requirements or there were no completed applications received from that region.
 All submissions become the property of the PSAC.

 Completed application form with all relevant information; and

-An 800-word essay on the topic chosen by the PSAC for the current year.
-Your essay submission must be in WORD or PDF format.
+- An original 800-word essay on the topic chosen by the PSAC for the current year.
+Your essay submission must be in Word or PDF format.
 Please ensure your full name and page numbers are annotated on every page as a header and footer.